tmenochet/PowerExec/README.md

 ## Payload types

-Payload type must be specified within the function `New-PowerLoader`:
+The payload type must be specified within the function `New-PowerLoader`:

 | Type      | Description                               |
 | --------- | ----------------------------------------- |